ashishdevi/animal-image-gen-and-store-appl/README.md

       2. GET: /api/animalimages/{imageId} - Retrieves image against a generated imageId
    3. REST API/component interacts with two components based on request,
       1. Camunda engine: To initiate the process if generate Image (POST) call is received.
 Upon copletion, an iageId returned from process is returned back to the calling application as POST call response.
-      2. MongoDB: TO retrieve a stored image against imageId in case GET call is received.
+      2. MongoDB: To retrieve a stored image against imageId in case GET call is received.
    3. Camunda SaaS (Business process):
       1. Interacts with workers to generate and store the images.
 ImageId returned from workers is sent back to the calling application.
    4. Zeebe client(workers):